Have questions about our sustainability initiatives or want more information?

 CST’s United States based Transportation Management Plan (TMP), established in 2011, uses financial incentives and up to two days off work to promote alternative transportation such as carpooling, walking, biking, or taking public transportation.
 The TMP is a good example of how engaged and concerned employees helped lower our carbon emissions from commuting by nearly 8% in less than two years.
 CST made a number of improvements to our facility including; installing showers and indoor bike racks.
 We also established a bonus for individuals who purchase Low Emission, Fuel Efficient (LEFE) vehicles and provided preferred parking for them.
 In addition, this year CST installed electrical vehicle charging stations with free charging for employees and visitors.
 To date our accomplishments include:

-- 2012 US, Massachusetts Department of Transportation awarded CST the pinnacle award for Employee Commuter Options
+- In 2012 and 2013, Massachusetts Department of Transportation awarded CST the pinnacle award for Excellence in Commuter options

 Companies, not individuals generate 75% of the waste that reach landfills or incinerators.
 Over the past three years, CST has diverted more than 70% of its wastes from the landfill— more than 250,000 pounds of material or enough waste to fill two Olympic size swimming pools, every year!
 Our in-house recycling and composting program have been critical in achieving these savings and we are continuously auditing our trash stream to minimize the amount of waste going to the landfill.
 In 2012, a local non-profit, MassRecycle nominated CST for their ‘Recycler of the Year Award.’